rory-linehan/YeetCashMoney/README.md

 # Yeet Cash Money

 This repository is exactly what it sounds like.
-Currently botting on Runescape to yeet that cash money, but certainly not opposed to some scope creep to other games.

 ## Overview